syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 mean is the mean of ln(x).

-standardDeviation is the standard deviation of ln(x).
+standard_deviation is the standard deviation of ln(x).

 #### Remarks:

 * Probability must be >= 0 and < 1.
-* StandardDeviation must be positive.
+* Standard_deviation must be positive.
 * The inverse of the lognormal distribution function is: